You are here

 - Any individual who would be ineligible for intercollegiate competition because of professional status will be ineligible from participation in Intramural Sports in that related sport for a period of three years following the end of professional participation.
 The Intramural Sports staff reserves the right to determine when professional participation ends.

 Intramural Sports Membership refunds will not be issued after the first day of play for that semester.
-For the 2016-2017 school year, these dates are September 11 (Fall 2016) and January 29 (Spring 2017).
+For the 2017-2018 school year, these dates are September 10 (Fall 2017) and January 28 (Spring 2018).
 Following these dates, the only exceptions to this policy are in the cases of individuals purchasing memberships with the intention of playing one particular sport.
 If those individuals do not get to play said sport due to having started, but having not completed, registration, or not being able to play in one of the available time slots offered, those individuals can request refunds.
-In those cases, the individuals seeking the refunds must request the refunds within 72 hours of notification that their teams were not included in the sport.
+In those cases, the individuals seeking the refunds must request the refunds within 5 business days (Monday through Friday) of notification that their teams were not included in the sport.
 Individuals that are on a roster for a team in another sport, or have registered for an individual sport/event, are not eligible for refunds.
+If you are eligible for a refund, purchased your membership online, and would like to request a refund, please complete the form here.
+If you did not purchase your membership online, please contact the Intramural Sports Administrative Staff.

 Situations involving extenuating circumstances beyond the member’s control will be heard on a case-by-case basis.

-The well-being of Intramural participants is of the upmost concern to the Intramural Sports Program.
+The well-being of Intramural participants is of the utmost concern to the Intramural Sports Program.
 When an individual is identified by the Intramural Staff as having signs/symptoms of a head injury, that person will be removed from Intramural activities.
-Participants may return to play only after providing a return to play notice to the Associate Director, Sport Programs, or Assistant Director, Sport Programs.
-Return to play notices must be written by a licensed medical provider.
+Participants may return to play only after providing a return to play notice to the Intramural Sports Administrative Staff or the Recreational Services Risk Manager.
+Return to play notices must be written by a licensed medical provider as defined by Iowa Code 280.13c

 - Intramural Sports participants are expected to form their own teams.